sproof/docs/docs/docker/docker-api.rst

 -------
 Returns
 -------
-returns ``Object`` - A object of all information which is send to the sproof platform.
+The call returns ``Object`` - an object about all information which is sent to the sproof platform.
 This includes all events and attached data.

 ------------------------------------------------------------------------------

 State
 =====================

 Returns the current state of the client api.
-This includes also information about transaction and events including ids.
+This also includes information about the transaction and events, including IDs.

 .. code-block:: bash